- M A S T E R P L A N N I N G -

 Hampstead Village Square

-A New Neighborhood
+A New Neighborhood in Charleston's Historic District

-Plan for a New Campus in Kenya
+A New Campus in Kenya

-Moule & Polyzoides
+for Moule & Polyzoides

-Internationally renowned urban designer and cofounder of the Congress for the New Urbanism, Stephanos Polyzoides, lead the design team for this project - a campus plan for a Fatemi Islamist Jamea (university) in Kenya.
+Internationally renowned urban designer and cofounder of the Congress for the New Urbanism, Stephanos Polyzoides, lead the design team for this project - a campus plan for a Fatemi Islamist Jamea in Kenya.

 The complex program for the Jamea includes monumental buildings (prayer halls, meeting and eating halls, library) and more modest ones (class rooms, residence halls, gymnasia).
 Students spend up to eleven years as boarders here, so a variety of outdoor spaces to provide for a variety of uses - similar to the ones found in typical traditional towns - is essential.
 Traditional design principles allow this diversity to flourish, from the relaxed and informal to the dignified and monumental.